vitessio/website/content/en/docs/get-started/local-docker.md

 - `mysql commerce@replica`
 - `mysql commerce@rdonly`

-You will find that Vitess runs a single keyspace, single shart cluster.
+You will find that Vitess runs a single keyspace, single shard cluster.

 ## Summary